EffiSciencesResearch/hackathon42/README.md

 There are two types of prizes: leaderboard maximization awards, and jury awards.

-### Leaderboard Maximization prize
+### Leaderboard Maximization prize (first prize 700€ + second prize 400€)

 The total score is the sum of the accuracy achieved in the target sets of each data set.
 If participants do not submit data, they have a default score of 80% for each dataset.
 So submitting a dataset is taking a risk.
 It is better to submit nothing than to submit something bad.

-Participants must be able to explain their approach in order to win the award (Prologin style).
-But any strategy is allowed if it maximizes the ranking.
+It is possible for the same team to win both the first leaderboard prize and the first jury prize.

-### Jury prize
+### Jury prize (first prize 600€ + second prize 300€)

 For the jury prizes, participants will have to show their code to the jury and are free to ask the jury if they want to pitch a good idea.
 Even if they don't have a good score on the leaderboard, the jury will take these elements into consideration.